Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings

 \section{Abstract}

-We consider non-Abelian non-local Lee-Wick gauge theory and prove Becchi-Rouet-Stora-Tyutin (BRST) invariance.
+We consider a non-Abelian Lee--Wick gauge theory and discuss Becchi-Rouet-Stora-Tyutin (BRST) invariance.
 It contains fourth-order derivative as extensions of the kinetic term, leading to massive ghosts in the theory upon quantization.
-We particularly focus on the confinement conditions in strongly-coupled regimes, using the Kugo-Ojima approach, and obtain the exact $\beta-$functions in the non-perturbative regimes.
+We particularly provide essential clues towards confinement conditions in strongly-coupled regimes, using the Kugo-Ojima approach, and obtain the $\beta-$functions in the non-perturbative regimes.
 This is achieved using a set of exact solutions of the corresponding local theory in terms of Jacobi elliptical functions.
-We obtain an identical $\beta-$function just as for the local Yang-Mills theory but the main difference is that now, the cut-off arises naturally from the Lee-Wick heavy mass scales (M).
+We obtain a similar $\beta-$function just as for the ordinary Yang-Mills theory but the main differences are that now, the cut-off arises naturally from the Lee-Wick heavy mass scales (M).
 We show that the fate of the ghosts are fixed in these regimes: they are no more the propagating degrees of freedom in the infrared (IR)-limit.
+As it also happens for the ordinary case, confinement is due to the non-Abelian nature of the theory.
 In the limit $M \rightarrow \infty $, one recovers the standard results for the local non-Abelian Yang-Mills theory.